-The Buddhist Ministry Initiative at Harvard Divinity School—the first of its kind at a divinity school within a research university in the United States—trains future Buddhist religious professionals in terms appropriate to modern, global conditions.
-Drawing on the strengths of Harvard's faculty resources in the academic study of religion and Buddhist studies, the Buddhist Ministry Initiative (BMI) coordinates a range of courses on the history, thought, and practice of Buddhism, in Buddhist languages, and in Buddhist arts of ministry.
+The Buddhist Ministry Initiative (BMI) at Harvard Divinity School—the first of its kind at a divinity school within a research university in the United States—trains future Buddhist religious professionals in terms appropriate to modern, global conditions.
+Drawing on the strengths of Harvard's faculty resources in the academic study of religion and Buddhist studies, the BMI coordinates a range of courses on the history, thought, and practice of Buddhism, in Buddhist languages, and in Buddhist arts of ministry.
 The initiative also supports the field education of Buddhist ministry students in hospitals and other sites of pastoral care, and offers the insights of Buddhist textual traditions and practices to students from all religious traditions who study ministry at HDS.

-Students preparing for ministry from a Buddhist perspective utilize their master of divinity degree education in support of a wide range of career paths, including community religious leadership; interfaith hospital, hospice, and university chaplaincy; charitable work for the poor and disadvantaged; community development and activism; nonprofit management; academic scholarship; and secondary education.
+Students preparing for ministry from a Buddhist perspective use their master of divinity degree education in support of a wide range of career paths, including community religious leadership; hospital, hospice, and university chaplaincy; charitable work for the poor and disadvantaged; community development and activism; nonprofit management; academic scholarship; and secondary education.
 The program instills a rich understanding of global issues pertaining to Buddhism and other spiritual traditions and allows for specialized study according to individual interests and aspirations.

 As part of the Buddhist Ministry Initiative's efforts to build connections to Buddhist ministerial movements in Asia, the initiative offers a limited number of special scholarships to individuals deeply engaged in Buddhist communities in Asia to attend HDS for one year as BMI International Fellows.
 The initiative also offers funding to HDS students to participate in learning experiences throughout the world related to Buddhist ministry.